pxlvre/gramr/README.md

 > The legendary sword that reforges smart contracts

-A blazing-fast Rust toolkit for scaffolding Solidity smart contracts, tests, and deployment scripts in Foundry projects.
+A toolkit for scaffolding OpenZeppelin-powered Solidity smart contracts, tests, and deployment scripts in Foundry projects.

+🦀 Built with Rust 🦀

 ## 🏗️ Architecture